michalsternadel/zbx-esp-env/README.md

 * Enable sensors in sensors.h file and change their configuration.

+* Hook DHT11 sensors to +3.3V, GND and configured data pins.

 * Upload sketch to your board.

 * Import Zabbix template and add a host to monitoring.
 The discovery process will get all the sensors and create graphs for you.